 Now, there should be a new text field called capitals in your table:

-See the result – a new field with capital letters:
+If you see the result, it has a new field with capital letters.

 If you’re getting an error, try to the following:

 - Run this python code block by selecting the records first.

 - Do not capitalize .title() with a capital ‘T’